MCPEmaniac/Commander-X16-Applications/Sprite Editor/README.md

 # Commander X16 Sprite Editor

-This directory contains a screen snapshot and the executable of a Commander X16 Sprite Editor which is built from "C" source files I’ve been developing that currently runs on Release 33 of the emulator.
+This directory contains a screen snapshot and the executable file of a Commander X16 Sprite Editor which is built from "C" source files I’ve been developing that currently runs on Release 33 of the emulator.

 ## Features